What's happening and why?

 Shared Drives will be easier to use

-Beginning July 5, 2023 all faculty and staff will be able to create new Shared Drives in Google Drive.
+Beginning July 5, 2023 all faculty and staff can now create new Shared Drives in Google Drive.
 All new shared drives will have a 25 GB limit, with the possibility to increase the limit in cases where the content is collaborative and departmental/shared.
+Read more about the Expanded Shared Drives option on the Alternative Storage Options page.

 Can I pay for more storage?